Gen-AI-In-Software-Development/List-Of-Units/Unit05-Generating-Documentation-From-Code-And-Code-From-Documentation/README.md

-# Unit02 Problem Solving And Pseudocode
+#  Unit-05-Generating-Documentation-From-Code-And-Code-From-Documentation
-## Here we describe the problem solving process
+## Introduction
-## Here is a description of the importance of pseudocode
+## Compelling Use Case
 ## Several Solved Examples Using Copilot
 ## Critical Evaluations of the Examples
 ## Exercises